 But before we get to the content on each section, let’s first establish the kind of investments that usually require business plans.
-The following expenditures are not only large but they will also take significant time to produce results.
-Thus, the bank needs as much evidence as possible to believe the potential borrower knows what he or she is doing.
+The following expenditures are not only large, but they will also take significant time to produce results.
+Thus, the bank needs as much evidence as possible to believe the potential borrower knows what they are doing.

-You have an idea for a new product, but you lack the funds for developing or distributing it on a mass scale.
-Luckily, business plans about product development have a high chance of approval.
+You have an idea for a new product, but you lack the funds to develop or distribute it on a mass scale.
+Luckily, business plans for product development have a high chance of approval.
 For many successful businesses, investing in product development was their first significant step towards the big leagues.
 Ziver Birg, the founder of Zivelo, which sells customized electronic kiosks to banks, airports, and retailers, told Entrepreneur in 2015 that quality design is the best investment you will ever make.

 However, financial institutions may be less enticed by products that will only bring short-term success.
 They want to see products that will grow your business so dramatically that you now have the means to develop more products with just as much potential.
 In other words, your business plan must illustrate that this product is merely the first of several game-changing initiatives you have in store for the future.